WUVinc/scripts/README.md

-Home of the ChromeOS Firmware Utility script and Kodi E-Z Setup script.
+A fork of MrChromebox's ChromeOS Firmware Utility script for flashing WUV's customized Chromebook firmware

-For home info, please visit https://mrchromebox.tech